Substitute Goods: Definition, Types & Examples

 Substitute Goods Examples

-There are two types of substitute goods: indirect and direct.
-A direct substitute is whereby two products can be readily exchanged for one another.
-Think of Pepsi and Cola.
+There exist two types of substitute goods, namely direct and indirect substitutes.
+A direct substitute is a scenario where two commodities can be interchanged without difficulty, such as Pepsi and Cola.

-By contrast, an indirect substitute is where two goods can still be replaced by one another, but have a weak correlation.
-For example, bowling and dancing.
-Although the instructor may cancel the consumers dancing class, they may wish to entertain themselves with a game of bowling instead.
-The difference being is that the two are not commonly substituted for one another.
+On the other hand, an indirect substitute is a situation where two goods can be replaced by each other, but with a low level of correlation.
+An instance of this would be bowling and dancing.
+In case the customer’s dance class is cancelled, they might decide to enjoy a game of bowling instead.
+However, it is worth noting that these two products are not typically utilized as replacements for one another.

 Direct Substitute Examples